What to consider when choosing cord grip options…

 When choosing cord grip options for use in both industrial and commercial facilities you’ll want to keep a few things in mind.
 Essentially, cord grips provide the means for passing cord or cable into an enclosure, through a bulkhead, or into a control device such as a switch.

 Because they secure the cable where it enters the enclosure, or where it terminates into a hardwired application, grips prevent cable pull-out or premature fatigue.
-They can be used in both wet and dry locations since they seal the electrical connection against dirt, dust, oil, moisture, or other corrosive materials.
+They can be used in both wet and dry locations since they seal the electrical connection against dirt, dust, oil, moisture, chemicals or other corrosive materials.

 Regardless of the choice, the four basic criteria by which users select the proper cord grip for their application is size, thread type, style and attachments, and construction materials.

-Basic Criteria for Cord Grip Selection
+Basic Criteria for Choosing Cord Grip Options

 Size — The size of cord grip to use depends on three things: the outside diameter (OD) of the cable; whether single or multiple cable terminations are required; and the size of the knockout or threaded opening.